knowledge-summary/programming-book-summary/designing-machine-learning-systems.md

 Solutions to handle class imbalance
 1. Choosing the right metrics for your problem
-2. Data levels model, which means changing the data distribution to make it less imbalanced
+2. Data-level model, which means changing the data distribution to make it less imbalanced
 3. Algorithm-level methods, which means changing your learning method to make it more robust to class imbalance

 Use precision-recall curve, which gives a more informative view of an algorithm's performance on tasks with heavy class imbalance.

-Resampling
+### Data-level methods: Resampling
 - Oversampling
-  - SMOTE (synthetic minority oversampling technique) - synthesizes novel samples of the minority class through sampling convex combinations of existing data points within the minority class
+  - **SMOTE (synthetic minority oversampling technique)** - synthesizes novel samples of the minority class through sampling convex combinations of existing data points within the minority class
 - Undersampling
-  - Tomek Link - find pair of samples from opposite classes that are close in proximity and remove the sample of the majoruty class in each pair
+  - **Tomek Link** - find pair of samples from opposite classes that are close in proximity and remove the sample of the majority class in each pair

+Other methods - Near-Miss, one-sided selection, two-phase learning, dynamic sampling

+Two-phase leaarning - Randomly undersampling large classes until each class only have N instances, and then fine-tune your model on the original data

+Dynamic sampling - Oversampling the low-performing classes and undersampling the high-performing classes during the training process

+### Algorithm-level methods
+Alter the algorithm to make it more robust to class imbalance

+Adjustment to loss function, give important instance higher weight
+- Cost-sensitive learning
+- Class-balanced loss
+- Focal loss